 - Pure profit sharing.
 In this business model, once the affiliate purchases a license, profits are split among users and operators according to predetermined percentages.

 Ransomware vs. ransomware as a service

-Ransomware is something that RaaS operators provide as a service.
-A single threat actor can develop their own ransomware code, but it is limited in reach.
+Ransomware is something that ransomware developers provide as a service to subscribers who pay to be an affiliate of the program.
+A single threat actor can develop their own ransomware code, but it's limited in reach.